godotengine/godot-docs/getting_started/introduction/first_look_at_the_editor.rst

 .. image:: img/editor_intro_workspace_script.webp

-Finally, the **Asset Library** is a library of free and open source add-ons, scripts, and assets to use in your projects.
+Finally, the **Asset Library** is a library of free and open-source add-ons, scripts, and assets to use in your projects.

 .. image:: img/editor_intro_workspace_assetlib.webp